uipath-certification/uipath-certification.github.io/_posts/2020-10-10-kebab-case-convention.md

 ## Answer

-The variable `what-is-kebab-case` is an example of kebab case.
+The variable `what-is-kebab-case` is a correct example of the naming convention in question.

 ### UiPath and Kebab Case